Lorna Salzman: Biography

-Salzman was born in 1935 in New York City and raised in the borough of Brooklyn.
+Salzman was born in 1935 in New York City and raised in Manhattan and Queens..
 She completed a BA at Cornell University in 1956.

 In the early 1960s, Salzman began community organizing with her husband Eric Salzman against gentrification in Brooklyn Heights as a founder of the North Brooklyn Heights Community Group, and in the late 1960s, as a founder of the group Citizens for Local Democracy.
 In 1970, she attended the first public meeting of Friends of the Earth U.S., became a volunteer in 1972, and in 1975 became employed as the first representative for the Mid-Atlantic region.
 During this time, she began to focus on issues related to nuclear power, and in 1975, participated in a campaign that successfully stopped the transportation of radioactive waste through New York City in 1976.
 She worked with FOE staffer Pamela Lippe on local campaigns opposing nuclear power in New Hampshire, Long Island and Montague, Massachusetts, corresponded with scientists in the nuclear physics field, and wrote to the Bulletin of the Atomic Scientists and The New York Times.